FlorianWoelki/obsidian-iconize/README.md

 In addition to the custom icon pack, it is possible to drag and drop or select multiple files to your customized icon pack.

-Moreover, you can adjust some styling settings for all the icons like padding, color, or even the icon size.
+Moreover, you can adjust some styling settings for all the icons like margin, color, or even the icon size.

 ### Changing icon of the folder